 Installing the iOS 12 beta could take 30 minutes, or longer, depending on your skill level and device.

-The first two iOS 12 betas come with many of the features planned for the final release this fall including upgrades to Do Not Disturb, Photos, and Notifications.
-It’s a tempting download with the final release still months away, but it’s not for everyone.
+The first three iOS 12 betas come with many of the features planned for the final release this fall including upgrades to Do Not Disturb, Photos, and Notifications.
+It’s a tempting download with the final release still weeks away, but it’s not for everyone.

 Apple’s iOS 12 beta is a sizable download, more than 1GB for compatible iPhones and iPads, and it will likely take you longer (in some cases a lot long longer) to download than an official version of iOS.

 If you decide to try the iOS 12 beta on your device, be prepared to spend time downloading, installing, and testing the software for issues.
 If you haven’t signed up for the developer program or the Beta Software Program, you’ll need to spend time doing that as well.

 We can’t tell you exactly how long the iOS 12 beta will take on your device.
 Mileage will vary from person-to-person, device-to-device, depending on your skill level and your current version of iOS.